LuxDL/Lux.jl/examples/ImageNet/README.md

 !!! tip "Learning Rate"

-    Remember to linearly scale the learning-rate based on the number of processes you are using.
+    Remember to linearly increase the learning-rate based on the number of processes you are using.

 !!! note